 Daikii smiled at that, though he knew it wasn't a joke.

 "Anyway, shouldn't you be resting?" asked the being curiously.
-"A knock to the head from an enraged Hunter, you shouldn't even be awake after a week."
+"A knock to the head from an enraged Colony, you shouldn't even be awake after a week."

 Daikii blanched.
 "I was asleep for a week?" he asked.

 The being laughed at his shocked expression.
 "We thought you'd be sleeping for two weeks after a knock like that," he chortled.
 "But you seem to be made of stronger stuff."